punker76/jekyll.jkarger.de/now.md

 I received the [MVP award](https://mvp.microsoft.com/de-de/PublicProfile/5001905) in Visual Studio and Development Technologies in 2015.

-I have received the MVP award for the fourth time now in Windows Development.
+Currently I received the MVP award for the fourth time now in Windows Development.

 ### Contact